hericdehon/InDesign/README.md

 //////////

 [EN]
-Here are available Queries (searches using GREP) and Scripts created for Indesign.
+Here are available Queries and Scripts for Indesign.
 Everything is free.
 Download, use and modify however you want.

 If you have questions or found errors, message me.